aurora-is-near/doc.aurora.dev/docs/crosschain/chain-signatures.md

 ## Resources

-Here are some useful links and resources, where you can learn more about Chain Signatures:
+Here are some helpful links and resources where you can learn more about Chain Signatures:

 Dev Libraries: